Gingivitis - Inflammation of the Gum Tissue

 Gingivitis is a chronic inflammation of the gum tissue (gingiva).
 Typically associated with poor oral hygiene, gingivitis is the early stage of gum disease (also called periodontal disease and periodontitis).

-If gingivitis is diagnosed early by your dentist or periodontist, it can be treated and possibly even reversed.
-If left untreated, gingivitis can advance to periodontitis, a more serious oral health issue that is not reversible (without surgery) and can include bone and tooth loss.
+If diagnosed early by your dentist or periodontist, it can be treated and possibly even reversed.
+If left untreated, it can advance to periodontitis, a more serious oral health issue that is not reversible (without surgery) and can include bone and tooth loss.
 Gum disease is one of the leading causes of tooth loss among adults.
 In recent studies it has also been linked to heart attacks, strokes and diabetes.

 Additional gingivitis symptoms include: